JensKanstrupLarsen/safeP4R/README.md

      `safeP4R/safeP4R/src/main/scala/examples/config1_new.p4info.json`.
   4. Generate new types from the P4info file.
 If you use the file above, the command will look like

-      sbt "runMain parseP4info path/to/config1_new.p4info.json config1_new"
+      sbt "runMain parseP4info safeP4R/src/main/scala/examples/config1_new.p4info.json config1_new"

   5. Create a new Scala file `config1_new.scala` in the `example/` directory, then place the newly generated types in that file.
   6. In `forward_c1.scala`, replace `config1` in line 6 and 7 with `config1_new`.
   7. Try to compile the program.
-It should fail, reporting an error around line 12.
+It should fail, reporting an error around line 12: this reflects the fact that the code does not match the updated P4 configuration (it is accessing a table called `ipv4_forward`, but the table is now called `ipv4_transfer`).
-  8. Fix the program by changing `"Process.ipv4_forward"` in line 12 to `"Process.ipv4_transfer"`.
+  9. Fix the program by changing `"Process.ipv4_forward"` in line 12 to `"Process.ipv4_transfer"`.
      The program should then compile.